NxPKG/khulnasoft-docs/content/rules/custom-error-responses/error-tokens.md

 Token | Description
 ------|------------
 `::CLIENT_IP::` | The visitor's IP address.
-`::RAY_ID::` | A unique identifier given to every request that goes through Cloudflare.
+`::RAY_ID::` | A unique identifier given to every request that goes through Khulnasoft.
 `::GEO::` | The country or region associated with the visitor's IP address.

 {{</table-wrap>}}